CableDorado2/Ikemen-Plus-Ultra/README.md

 - [Mugen Multiverse](https://mugenmultiverse.forumotion.com)

 ## Tools
-Here you can find some tools that help you in development of your projects (Some missed tools are included in the main ikemen plus ultra folder called "tools")
+Here you can find some tools that help you in development of your projects (Some missed tools are included in the main Ikemen Plus Ultra folder called "tools")
 - [Fighter Factory](http://fighterfactory.virtualltek.com/) (A Powerfull Mugen editor)
 - [Notepad++](https://notepad-plus-plus.org/) (Script editor)
 - [4GB Patch](https://ntcore.com/?page_id=371) (To avoid Runtime Error when load heavy sff files)